 Regional centre of APACPH

 APACPH is an international non-profit organization, comprising many of the largest and most influential schools of Public Health in the Asia-Pacific region, has strong collaborations with department of medical education.
 Department functions as a regional center of APACPH.
-The 2012 APACPH conference held in Colombo, Sri Lanka.
+The 2012 APACPH conference held from 15 – 17 October 2012 in BMICH, Colombo, Sri Lanka.